saidelike/saidelike.github.io/_pages/trainings.md

 I love teaching vulnerability research and exploit development.
 The course I teach is all about improving your mental model.

 {: .note }
-Even the most experienced security researchers don't know everything
+Even the most experienced security researchers don't know everything.

 Making vulnerability research and exploit development accessible is key in our evolving and challenging world.